William Collins Whitney: Political career

 When Whitney left office in 1889, steel vessels completed or under construction included the armored cruiser (later battleship) Maine; monitors Puritan, Amphitrite, Monadnock, Terror and Miantonomoh; protected cruisers Atlanta, Boston, Chicago, Newark, Charleston, Baltimore, Philadelphia, and San Francisco; dynamite-gun cruiser Vesuvius; dispatch vessel Dolphin; gunboats Yorktown, Concord, Bennington and Petrel; and torpedo boat Cushing.
-These constituted the nucleus of the "New Navy"Robert Gardiner (ed. dir.), Conway's All the World's Fighting Ships, pp. 139-140, 145-146, 150-152, 159, 163-164.
-London: Conway Maritime Press, 1979.
-During Whitney's four years in the cabinet, his home in Washington, D.C., was a social center of great attraction.
+These constituted the nucleus of the "New Navy" During Whitney's four years in the cabinet, his home in Washington, D.C., was a social center of great attraction.
 In 1888, Yale conferred upon him the honorary degree of LL.D.

 Whitney joined Charles T. Barney, Henry F. Dimock, W.E.D.
 Stokes, Francis W. Jenks, and others in forming the New York Loan and Improvement Company in 1890.

 This concern developed the Washington Heights section of New York City.

 Barney was president of the company when he died in 1907, three years after Whitney.
 In opposition to Tammany, Whitney was instrumental in bringing about the third nomination of Cleveland in 1892, and took an influential part in the ensuing presidential campaign.

 Whitney joined his brother Henry in organizing the Dominion Coal Company Ltd. in 1893, and the Dominion Iron and Steel Company Ltd. in 1899, to exploit the mineral resources of the Sydney district of Cape Breton Island.
 Other early investors included Henry F. Dimock, Almeric H. Paget and Charles T. Barney.
 In the next general election, in 1896, disapproving of the "free-silver" agitation, Whitney refused to support his party's candidate, William Jennings Bryan.